 - Maintenance and analysis of whole-school provision map for vulnerable learners - Identification on this provision map of a staged list of pupils with special educational needs - those in receipt of additional SEND support from the schools devolved budget, those in receipt of High Needs funding and those with statements of Special Educational Need or Education Health and Care plans - Co-ordination of provision for children with special educational needs - Liaison with and giving advice to teachers allocating time with the SEND Teaching and Learning Lead - Management of other classroom staff involved in supporting vulnerable learners - Oversight of the records of all children with Special Educational Needs - Contribution to the in-service training of staff - Implementation of a programme of Annual Review for all pupils with a statement of special educational need.
-Compliance with requests from an Education Health and Care Plan Coordinator to participate in a review - Carrying out referral procedures to the Local Authority to request High Needs funding and/or an Education Health and Care Plan when it is suspected, on strong evidence arising from previous intervention (additional SEND support from devolved budget), that a pupil may have a special educational need which will require significant support - Oversight of the smooth running of transition arrangements and transfer of information for Year Six pupils on the learners' provision map, supported by the Assistant Principal of Upper School - Where it is agreed they will be useful for a pupil with special educational needs, monitoring of the school's system for ensuring that Individual Learning Plans have a high profile and impact in the classroom and with pupils (see section below on Individual Learning Plans)
+Compliance with requests from an Education Health and Care Plan Coordinator to participate in a review - Carrying out referral procedures to the Local Authority to request High Needs funding and/or an Education Health and Care Plan when it is suspected, on strong evidence arising from previous intervention (additional SEND support from devolved budget), that a pupil may have a special educational need which will require significant support - Oversight of the smooth running of transition arrangements and transfer of information for Year Six pupils on the learners' provision map, supported by the Upper School Lead - Monitoring of the school's system to ensure that ILPs have a high profile and impact in the classroom and with pupils (see section below on Individual Learning Plans). - Regular evaluation of the impact and effectiveness of all additional interventions for all vulnerable learners (including those with special educational needs)

-- Regular evaluation of the impact and effectiveness of all additional interventions for all vulnerable learners (including those with special educational needs) - Meeting termly with each teacher to review and revise learning objectives for all vulnerable learners in their class who are being tracked on the school's provision map (school managers will guarantee planning and preparation time for teachers and SENDCo to ensure that these meetings occur). - Sensitive liaison and consultation with parents and families of pupils on the SEND list, keeping them informed of progress and listening to their views of progress, in conjunction with class teachers - Attendance at area SENDCo network meetings and training as appropriate. - Liaison with the school's Inclusion Governor, keeping him/her informed of current issues regarding provision for vulnerable learners, including those with Special Educational Needs (nationally, locally and within school) - Close liaison with a range of outside agencies to support vulnerable learners.
+- Meeting termly with each teacher to review and revise learning objectives for all vulnerable learners, in their class, who are being tracked on the school's provision map (school leaders will guarantee planning and preparation time for teachers and SENDCo to ensure that these meetings occur). - Sensitive liaison and consultation with parents and families of pupils on the SEND list, keeping them informed of progress and listening to their views of progress, in conjunction with class teachers - Attendance at area SENDCo network meetings and training as appropriate. - Liaison with the school's Inclusion Governor, keeping him/her informed of current issues regarding provision for vulnerable learners, including those with Special Educational Needs (nationally, locally and within school) - Close liaison with a range of outside agencies to support vulnerable learners.